-Two kinds of easements exist.
+There are two kinds of easements.
 Perpetual conservation easements are intended to last forever.
 Term easements are for a specified length of time, up to 30 years or more, but most are permanent.

 Public agencies and some nonprofit organizations whose purposes include conservation preservation can hold conservation easements.
 Interested landowners can either sell or donate an easement.